 There are certain travelers who don’t mind moving at the speed of molasses to get to their next destination.
 I admire those people, and if that’s you, I highly suggest this route, which is questionably the safest, probably the cheapest, and absolutely the slowest.

 First, get yourself to Padang Bai and buy a ticket for the public ferry from Bali to Lembar Harbor, Lombok.
 Currently, adult tickets are approximately 44,000 IDR.
-Ferries leave nearly every hour, and the journey takes somewhere between 4 and 5 hours, assuming you actually leave on time.
+Ferries leave nearly every hour, and the journey takes somewhere between 4 to 5 hours, assuming you actually leave on time.
 But who gives a shit, right?!
 As we’ve established, you’re in no hurry.
-Plus, there are usually beds onboard if you’re willing to pay a little more.
+Plus, there are usually beds onboard if you’re willing to pay a little extra.

 I suggest grabbing water, as well as a meal or two, at Padang Bai harbor before you depart, as there’s little in the way of good food once you step onboard.
-Also, passengers have the option of bringing scooters aboard the ferry, but I wouldn’t suggest leaving it unattended on Lombok while you go galavanting around the Gilis.
+Also, while passengers have the option of bringing scooters aboard the ferry, I wouldn’t suggest leaving it unattended on Lombok while you go galavanting around the Gilis.

 While you’ll be subjected to the same weather conditions as the passengers flying by on fast boats, the ferries are larger and have way less incidences of sheer terror.

-Once on Lombok, you can arrange transportation on a shuttle bus, public bus, or taxi to Bangsal Harbor, where the public ferry (depending on the time of day) or a boat charter is the only thing standing between you and the Gilis.
+Once on Lombok, you can arrange transportation on a shuttle bus, public bus, or taxi to Bangsal Harbor, where the public ferry (depending on the time of day) or a private boat charter is the only thing standing between you and the Gilis.